piotrnar/gocoin/README.md

 ### Not having gcc

-Not having a compatible `gcc` installed in your system, trying to build the software, you will likely see an error like this:
+Not having a compatible `gcc` installed in your system, trying to build the client, you will likely see an error like this:

 	# github.com/piotrnar/gocoin/lib/qdb
 	exec: "gcc": executable file not found in %PATH%